DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README-IAE.md

 * Hive 3.1.0
 * Jupyter Enterprise Gateway 0.8.0

-The environment shows 4 machines including
+The environment shows 4 nodes including 1 for management, 2 workers and 1 for data.

-2 executors for a total of 2 cores running
+Each worker brings an Java/Scala executor running on 1 core.

 #### Generate the password for the clsadmin user
+First step consists in generating the password.
+If action fails just take a coffe break, it will works few minutes later on.

 #### Generate the credentials
+In the left side of the service UI generate the credentials meaning all the endpoints for ssh, cli and livy.

 You are now ready to run a Spark batch application in your environment.
 IAE empowers to submit a batch through several ways: